*UPDATED* TPS Lawsuit Information

 First, school-age U.S. citizen children have the fundamental constitutional right to live in the U.S. But they also have the fundamental right live with—and be raised by—their parents.
 These rights are protected by the U.S. Constitution.
 The lawsuit argues that forcing these children to choose between their families and their country is unconstitutional.

-Finally, the lawsuit argues that DHS’s decisions to terminate TPS were based on intentional discrimination in violation of the Constitution.
+Third, DHS’s decisions to terminate TPS were based on intentional discrimination in violation of the Constitution.

-This case was filed in a federal district court in San Francisco in what is called the Northern District of California, which is part of the Ninth Circuit.
+Both cases were filed in a federal district court in San Francisco in what is called the Northern District of California, which is part of the Ninth Circuit.

 The U.S. Supreme Court is the highest court in the United States.
 Under the Supreme Court are federal Courts of Appeals.
 There are thirteen courts of appeals in the United States, including the Ninth Circuit Court of Appeals.
 The Ninth Circuit hears cases that are appealed from fifteen federal district courts, which are located in Alaska, Arizona, California, Guam, Hawaii, Idaho, Montana, Nevada, Northern Mariana Islands, Oregon, and Washington.